ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 ### Regenerate Access Keys

 Those Primary and Secondary Keys can be regenerated by using this operation and opbained in a form of AccessKeys.
-It returns an AccessKey if  operation is successful or error if the operation is unsuccessful.
+It returns an AccessKey if the operation is successful or error if the operation is unsuccessful.

 ```ballerina
 AccessKey|error response = azureRedisManagementClient->regenerateKey<SUBSCRIPTION_ID>, ("TestCache", "TestResourceGroup", "Primary");